 Where to buy Dr. Bronner’s liquid soaps from?

 Today there are so many places where you can buy Dr Bronner’s liquid soaps from – check TK Maxx first, I’ve seen them there on sale many times before so this is a good place to start.
-You can also buy them on Dr. Bronner’s website – they are currently doing the promotion where you can get 25% off on all 1 litre liquid soaps.
-You will also find them on Amazon(free delivery) and several natural health and beauty websites.
+You can also buy them on Dr. Bronner’s website, on Amazon(free delivery) and several other natural health and beauty websites.

 Would I recommend Dr. Bronner’s Magic soaps?
 Yes, definitely yes!
 They are organic, good quality, eco-friendly and you can use them for so many different purposes.
 This makes them great for travelling, hiking and camping.
 No need for several different products when all you need is one small bottle!
 But remember that not every single scent is a perfect fit for every single purpose, some scents are better suited for particular purposes than others.